GeotrekCE/Geotrek-admin/docs/install/import.rst

     - label <- value of `type` import field
     - type <- value of `cat` import field
-    - optionnally if `--use-structure`: structure <- the structure value (import field or default)
+    - optionally if `--use-structure`: structure <- the structure value (import field or default)

 For InfrastructureCondition the check uses the `condition` argument.